zth/rescript-relay/rescript-relay-documentation/docs/tutorial/fragments-1.md

 }
 ```

-`useFragment` takes two arguments:

-- The <span className="color1">GraphQL tagged string</span> literal for the fragment we want to read
+`Fragment.use` takes one argument:

 - The same <span className="color2">story object</span> as we used before, which comes from the place within a GraphQL query where we spread the fragment.
 This is called a _fragment key_.

 It returns the data selected by that fragment.

 :::tip
-We’ve rewritten `story` to `data` (the data returned by `useFragment`) in all of the JSX here; make sure to do the same in your copy of the component, or it won't work.
+We’ve rewritten `story` to `data` (the data returned by `Fragment.use`) in all of the JSX here; make sure to do the same in your copy of the component, or it won't work.
 :::

 Fragment keys are the places in a GraphQL query response where a fragment was spread.
 For example, given the Newsfeed query: